ampache/ampache.org-api/docs/api-changelog.md

 ### Fixed

 * ALL
+  * Some JSON methods with empty results would not show `total_count` in results
   * handshake: auth failure with header token
   * playlist_generate: Don't error when optional `mode` and `format` are not set
   * advanced_search: runtime error on empty data type